byronka/minum/README.md

   through direct method calls.
 This also provides a greater signal-to-noise ratio when examining stacktraces, making the maintenance cheaper and less stressful.
 - Well-documented throughout, easier to maintain.
 - The only dependency is the Java standard library.
-That's it!
-The commonplace approach of using large frameworks with sub-dependencies, in combination with multitudes of incidental dependencies, leads to dependency hell.
-Why would anyone want to be in a permanent treadmill of adjusting your code for the never-ending updates?
-While it may be this way on most projects, it doesn't need to here.
+Using large frameworks combined with many incidental dependencies leads to dependency hell.
+The commonplace conundrum is how to stay on top of the ensuing treadmill of updates.
+While it may be that way on most projects, it doesn't need to be that way here.
+The pendulum for avoiding programming has swung too far out for many teams.
+Let's not just be "configurers".
+Let's be programmers.
+There's a lot we can reasonably undertake - just look at this project for a sense of how little is actually needed for some code when you work with a general-purpose programming language.
 - The build and testing goes way faster when there's less.  **Less is more**.
 When your test pipeline is finished in seconds, your development team's productivity keeps humming.
   In my experience, most teams are oriented to _short-term_ developer productivity.
 Using